jhnesk/project-euler/README.md

 License
 =======

-Everything is released into the public domain.
+Released into the public domain